 1. Fights Bacteria and Fungus

 Spikenard stops bacterial growth on the skin and inside the body.
-On the skin, it’s applied to wounds in order to kill bacteria and help heal cuts.
+On the skin, it’s applied to wounds in order to help kill bacteria and help provide wound care.
 Inside the body, spikenard treats bacterial infections in the kidneys, urinary bladder and urethra.
 It’s also known to treat treat toenail fungus, athlete’s foot, tetanus, cholera and food poisoning.

 A study done at the Western Regional Research Center in California evaluated the bactericidal activity levels of 96 essential oils.
 Spikenard was one of the oils that was most active against C. jejuni, a species of bacteria commonly found in animal feces.
 C. jejuni is one of the most common causes of human gastroenteritis in the world.

 Spikenard is also antifungal, so it promotes skin health and helps heal ailments caused by fungal infections.
 This powerful plant is able to ease itching, treat patches on the skin and treat dermatitis.

 Spikenard essential oil is extremely beneficial to your health because of its ability to fight inflammation throughout the body.
 Inflammation is at the root of most diseases and it’s dangerous for your nervous, digestive and respiratory systems.

 A 2010 study done at the School of Oriental Medicine in South Korea investigated the effect of spikenard on acute pancreatitis — a sudden inflammation of the pancreas that can range from mild discomfort to a life-threatening illness.
 The results suggest spikenard treatment weakened the severity of acute pancreatitis and pancreatitis-associated lung injury; this proves that spikenard serves as an anti-inflammatory agent.